Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 Neighborhood: Higashiyama (Eastern Kyoto)

-Best For: The iconic weeping cherry tree and evening hanami atmosphere
+Best for: The iconic weeping cherry tree and evening hanami atmosphere

-Why Go: This park centers around one of Kyoto's most photographed cherry trees, a massive weeping cherry that becomes the main attraction each spring.
+Why go: This park centers around one of Kyoto's most photographed cherry trees, a massive weeping cherry that becomes the main attraction each spring.

 - The large weeping cherry tree lit dramatically after dark, with cascading branches that nearly touch the ground